mzakhidov/case_study_bellabeat/README.md

 # Case Study - How Can a Wellness Technology Company Play It Smart?

-##### This is a capstone project as part of Google Data Analytics course.
+#### This is a capstone project as part of Google Data Analytics course.

 ### Introduction
-[Bellabeat](https://bellabeat.com) is a high-tech company that manufactures health-focused smart products for women.
+[Bellabeat](https://bellabeat.com) is a high-tech company that manufactures health-focused smart wearable products for women.
 Collecting data on activity, sleep, stress, and reproductive health has allowed Bellabeat to empower women with knowledge about their own health and habits.
 Since it was founded in 2013, Bellabeat has grown rapidly and quickly positioned itself as a tech-driven wellness company for women.
+Urška Sršen, cofounder and Chief Creative Officer of Bellabeat, believes that analyzing smart device data could help unlock new growth oppounities for the company.

 <img src="https://github.com/mzakhidov/case_study_bellabeat/blob/main/Bellabeat%20logo.png?raw=true" alt="Bellabeat Logo" width="300">

 ### Business Task
-Analyze smart device usage data in order to gain insight into how consumers use non-Bellabeat smart devices.
-Goals are the following:
+Analyze smart device usage data in order to gain insight into how consumers use their non-Bellabeat smart devices.
+Insights should help guide the marketing strategy for the Bellabeat.

+Primary goals are:
 + Identify trends in smart device usage
 + Determine how these trends can be applied to Bellabeat customers
 + Use these trends to optimize Bellabeat marketing strategy

-### Data Sources:
+### Data Source
 FitBit Fintess Tracker Data (Kaggle).
 For this case study, FitBit Fitness Tracker Data has been utilized.
-It covers 2 months of data between 03.12.2016-05.12.2016.
+It covers a month of data between 04.12.2016-05.12.2016.
 + [Data Link](https://www.kaggle.com/datasets/arashnic/fitbit)

 ### Stakeholders